djh1997/radar-work-experience/VHDLintro.md

 *[ASIC]: Application Specific Integrated Circuit
 *[US DOD]: United States Department of Defense

-VHDL is a language that is used to describe the layout of the a PLD on a VHSIC
+VHDL is a language that is used to describe the layout of the a PLD on a VHSIC.

-There is a hierarchy of PLD's
+There is a hierarchy of PLD's:

 - SPLD
 - GAL